Winston-503/me_not_me_detector/article/article.md

 First, in **Theoretical Part** I will tell you a little about the concepts that will be useful for us (*Transfer Learning* and *Data Augmentation*), and then I will go to the code analysis in the **Practical Part** section.

 Note, that you must have *tensorflow* and *opencv* libraries installed to run this code.
 You can do it manually or simply run `pip install -r requirements.txt` command after you have repo downloaded.
-You can also do it with conda commands `conda install -c conda-forge numpy, opencv, tensorflow`
+You can also do it with conda commands `conda install -c conda-forge numpy, opencv, tensorflow`.

 ## Problem Statement